Toda mujer

-Toda Mujer is a 1999 Venezuelan telenovela produced by Venevisión.
+Toda mujer is a 1999 Venezuelan telenovela produced by Venevisión.
 An original story written by Pilar Romero, it stars Gabriela Vergara and Víctor Cámara as the main protagonists with Jean Carlo Simancas and Mimi Lazo acting as the main antagonists.

 Plot

-Everything in Manuela Mendoza's life seems to be in perfect order.
-She is about to marry Ricardo Tariffi, an architect from a wealthy family.
-But when everything seems to be going well, Manuela will receive a very painful surprise.
-For the past 15 years, Ricardo has been living a double life.
-When he was 18, he had an affair with an older woman named Celia and they had a daughter Elizabeth who is now 14 years old.
-Ricardo doesn't have feelings for Celia, but he has never abandoned her because he was afraid of hurting his daughter.
-Ricardo has managed to hide his secret family from everyone, especially from his own conservative family who wouldn't understand why his relationship with a woman from a lower class.
+Everything in Manuela Mendoza's life appears to be in perfect order.
+She is preparing to marry Ricardo Tariffi, an architect from a wealthy family.
+However, when everything seems to be going well, Manuela receives a painful surprise.
+For the past 15 years, Ricardo has been leading a double life.
+At the age of 18, he had an affair with an older woman named Celia, and they had a daughter, Elizabeth, who is now 14 years old.
+Although Ricardo has no romantic feelings for Celia, he has never abandoned her because he fears hurting their daughter.
+Ricardo has kept his second family a secret from everyone, particularly his conservative relatives, who would not accept his relationship with a woman from a lower social class.

 Manuela discovers Ricardo's secret and is torn between living an unhappy life by leaving him or forgiveness.
 She chooses to forgive him.
 Now, she has to cope with having a teenage step-daughter while also facing the wrath of Celia who is still in love with Ricardo and does everything she can to make Manuela's life miserable.
 Manuela will try to focus her affection towards Elizabeth while trying to cope with her own repressed feelings about her own mother, a cold and selfish woman who never loved her and left her to be raised by her aunt and uncle.